Mindgreppers/lifemaker_web/content/page/literature/life/who-am-I.md

 Here are some points to think about Life, about yourself, your origin.

-- Birth of Life is an act of a certain bundle of energy towards eternal permanence of its existence as that unit.
+- Birth of Life is the final act of composition by a certain bundle of energy towards eternal permanence of its existence as that unit.
+After this composition, there is no decomposition of that composition of energy.
+This is the culmination of development process which that bundle of energy went through as free energy or as part of different atoms and molecules.

 - The conscious atom (Life) has a certain _form and internal arrangement_ which allows it to be conscious of its existence in the [co-existence](/existence-itself-is-coexistence).
-At the moment of birth of Life energy undergoes a change in its manifestation from inert physical energy which operates in the known fields to science like electromagnetic, gravitational, quantum fields etc., to conscious energy which operates on some transcendental fields yet to be discovered by science (or most probably never will).
-From being physical atoms or free flowing energy, energy shifts to being another kind of _atom or unit of energy_ with a unique constitution that exhibits self consciousness in the co-existence.
+At the moment of birth of Life, energy undergoes a change in its manifestation from inert physical energy which operates in the physical fields known to science like electromagnetic, gravitational, quantum fields etc., to conscious energy which operates on some transcendental fields of consciousness yet to be discovered by science (or most probably never will).
+From being physical atoms or free flowing energy, energy shifts to being another kind of _atom or unit of energy_ with a unique constitution that exhibits self consciousness and the ability to think, desire, hope, analyse, contemplate etc. _as an "I"_.

 - Life is weightless as can be seen by weightlessness of thoughts, desires and hopes.